Categories

 Yet, I see this happen every day.

 It literally happened an hour before I typed these words.
 I enjoy learning from smart people, but even they fall victim to poor design.
-I had to stop reading a newsletter this morning, even though I knew the content was fantastic.

 It was horribly formatted.